WordPress/gutenberg/packages/rich-text/README.md

 You should not attempted to create your own `value` objects.
 Rather you should rely on the built in methods of the `@wordpress/rich-text` package to build these for you.

-Understanding how a value represents richly formatted text is very important so let's consider an example.
+It is important to understand how a value represents richly formatted text.
+Here is an example to illustrate.

 If `text` is formatted from position 2-5 in bold (`core/bold`) and from position 2-8 with a link (`core/link`), then you'll find: